thoughtfulbloke/letter2ed/README.md

 would be expected based on precovid trends)[^5].

-The Our World in Data graph, and the K&K method that underlies it is an approximation, and while if it is a better or worse approximation to Gibson’s method will be discussed later, while recognising the Our World In Data graph is an approximation there are still several practically useful implicit features about it.
+The Our World in Data graph, and the K&K method that underlies it is an approximation (if it is a better or worse approximation to Gibson’s method will be discussed later), and while recognising the Our World In Data graph is an approximation there are still several practically useful implicit features about it.